getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 );
 ```

-The recursion shape:

-- `BaseTokenOr` is the top-level `or(...)` of all Token alternatives.
+**The lazy forward reference.** `BaseTokenOr` is the top-level
+`or(...)` of all Token alternatives. `InterpExpr` lives inside
-- `InterpExpr` lives inside `InterpStr` content alternatives, which
+`InterpStr` content alternatives, which are inside `BaseTokenOr`.
-  are inside `BaseTokenOr`.
-Direct reference would be a circular
-  dependency at file-evaluation time.
+Direct reference would be a circular dependency at file-evaluation
-- The workaround: `BaseTokenOr` is `var`-declared early (hoisted)
+time.
+The workaround: `BaseTokenOr` is `var`-declared early
-  but not assigned. `BaseTokenLazy` is an async function that
+(hoisted) but not assigned. `BaseTokenLazy` is an async function
-  dereferences `BaseTokenOr` at parse time, by which point it has
+that dereferences `BaseTokenOr` at parse time, by which point it
-  been assigned. `InterpExpr`'s body references `BaseTokenLazy`,
+has been assigned. `InterpExpr`'s body references `BaseTokenLazy`,
-  not `BaseTokenOr` directly.
-- `BaseTokenOr` is assigned at the bottom of the productions block,
+not `BaseTokenOr` directly. `BaseTokenOr` is assigned at the bottom
-  just before `Tokens` is defined.
+of the productions block, just before `Tokens` is defined.

-`InterpExprStop` is the closing-backtick detector: a backtick NOT
+**The InterpExprStop simplification.** Currently a positive lookahead
+on a bare backtick.
+Any backtick inside the InterpExpr body closes
+the embed.
+The body loop exits at that position, and the trailing
+`symb.Backtick` in `InterpExpr` consumes the closing backtick as a
+`Backtick` token.

+An earlier form was `and(ch(C.Backtick), or(eof(), not(ch(C.DoubleQuote))))`
+— "backtick not followed by DoubleQuote" — which attempted to
+support plain-in-plain interp nesting (a `` ` `` followed by `"`
+would re-enter LexInterpStr inside the embed).
+This produced
+incorrect behavior for the canonical case of legitimate cross-form
+nesting (`` \`" this is `\`"my friend, `name`"`!" ``): the embed-
+close backtick before the outer closing `"` was misinterpreted as
+opening a nested plain InterpStr.
+The simplification fixed that
+case by removing the plain-in-plain support entirely — which is
+acceptable because plain-in-plain nesting creates a genuine grammar
+ambiguity that Foi forbids by design anyway.

+Cross-form nesting (spacing-in-plain, spacing-in-spacing) still
+works: the nested spacing form opens with `\` followed by `` ` ``
 followed by `"`.
-The `or(eof(), not(ch(C.DoubleQuote)))` form handles
-both "backtick at end of input" and "backtick followed by something
-other than quote."
-If the next char is `"`, we're entering a nested
-interp string, not closing the expression; the loop continues.
+The first char (`\`) doesn't trigger
+InterpExprStop, so the body loop continues, BaseTokenLazy matches
+the nested SpacingInterpStr, and tokens emit correctly.

-The two `symb.Backtick` references emit `Backtick` tokens for the
+The two `symb.Backtick` references in `InterpExpr` emit `Backtick`
-opening and closing backticks of the embedded expression.
-Note that
+tokens for the opening and closing backticks of the embedded
-this is the same `symb.Backtick` production that fires standalone in
+expression.
+Note that this is the same `symb.Backtick` production
-`BaseTokenOr` — InterpExpr just reuses the binding.
+that fires standalone in `BaseTokenOr` — InterpExpr just reuses
+the binding.

 ## 13. Single-Char Operators as a Dynamic Map